RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 {% endhighlight %}

-So where's the magic `include Helper/JekyllAppPosts` coming from?
-This is whers my first liquid expression kicks in and returns an array with title, url, date and content information, formatted in such a way that it can be easily consumed in AngularJS.
+So where's that magic `include Helper/JekyllAppPosts` coming from?
+This is where my very first liquid expression :) kicks in and returns an array with title, url, date and content information.

 <script src="https://gist.github.com/3076150.js?file=liquid helper"> </script>

 All in all the implementation was pretty straight forward, even when there were a couple of gotchas.

-On very last thing that I'd like to share is that on my local box jekyll is running with liquid 2.3 whatever, which allows you to use `{{ "{% raw " }}%}`, while github is using liquid 2.2 whatever and therefore the older `{{ "{% literal " }}%}` expression is used.
-After being hit by that one I finally understood Edward's LeftCurleys setting in \_config.yml and **I feel his pain**.
+On very last gotcha I run into and that I'd like to share is that on my local box jekyll is running with liquid 2.3 whatever, which allows you to use `{{ "{% raw " }}%}`, while github is using liquid 2.2 whatever and therefore the older `{{ "{% literal " }}%}` expression is used.
+After being hit by that one I finally understood Edward's `LeftCurley` setting in \_config.yml and **I feel his pain**.

 Anyway a rule of thumb, don't use those tags for the time being and rewrite the code instead.
 There are some instructions from